pippotek/Fine-Grained-Visual-Classification/README.md

 <p align="center">

-- **Mammalia:** The dataset used in our course's final competition, it consists of 100 different classes of mammals, each labeled with its latin name, with 50 images in the training set and 10 in the test
+- **Mammalia:** The dataset used in our course's final competition, it consists of 100 different classes of mammals, each labeled with its latin name, with 50 images in the training set and 10 in the test.

 <p align="center">
   <img src="images/mammalia.png" width="448"/>